croox/generator-wp-dev-env/docs/src/types/Guide/conventions_guidelines.md

 - **Each directory should contain `readme.md` file.**

-- The directory strcture documentation is generated from thouse `readme.md` files.
+- The directory structure documentation is generated from those `readme.md` files.

 ### Uppercase `./README.md